sihyun-yu/Ogogada/Reports/DP2/[DP2] Ideation.md

 * HMW make learning working at POS like a game?
 (Create an analogy from need or context)

-> 1. Game is definitely not stressful, and our persona likes fun things.
+> 1. Game is definitely not stressful.
 > 2. It helps more focusing on learning, can leads to fast, efficient training for new workers.

 * HMW make all pre-worked workers and managers be able to educate new part-time workers with POS (ID unexpected resources)